How Long Do Traffic Tickets Stay on Your Record in Florida?

 Long-Term Impact | Stays on driving record for 3-5 years | Can stay on driving record for 75 years or life |

-The table makes it clear: the long-term impact on your life is one of the biggest distinctions between the two.
+The table makes it clear: one of the biggest distinctions is long-term impact.

 Comparing the Stakes